aishawaziry/IMDB_Movie_Analysis_Using_Excel/README.md

 ## Derived Columns
 1. Number of Genres
-    * Added a column representing the number of genres each movie has
+    * Added a column representing the number of genres each movie has.
 2. Profit
-    * Created a column for profit, calculated as the difference between gross earnings and budget (gross - budget)
+    * Created a column for profit, calculated as the difference between gross earnings and budget (gross - budget).
 3. Rating Category
-    * Added rating category based on IMDb scores
+    * Added rating category based on IMDb scores.
 4. Decade
-    * Added decade column to categorize the movie release years into respective decades
+    * Added decade column to categorize the movie release years into respective decades.

 ## Data Analysis